IsotopeC/msAI/docs/examples/basics.rst

 This example demonstrates how to import and access data from MS and metadata files.
-Note that while individual `.MSfile` instances can manually be created for every sample run, typically it is best to define a `.MSfileSet` and `.SampleMetadata` as shown below and use these instances to create a `.SampleSet` as demonstrated in the next example.
+Note that while individual `.MSfile` instances can manually be created for every sample run, typically it is best to define a `.MSfileSet` and `.SampleMetadata` as shown below and use these instances to create a `.SampleSet` as demonstrated in the next :doc:`example <sampleSets>`.

 Working with mass spectrometry data files